mmjulkowska/MVApp/README.md

 #### Correlation for subsetted data

 The default is to perform correlation analysis across all dependent variables (phenotypes) across all independent variables.
-You can also choose to use a subset your data (for examples, phenotypes under a certain treatment, or from a certain day) to examine the correlation.
+You can also choose to use a subset of your data (for examples, phenotypes under a certain treatment, or from a certain day) to examine the correlation.

 Tick the checkbox “Subset your data for correlation analysis” and choose the specific subset to display the correlation for from the dropdown menu: